 (ii) The trustees of the Operating Engineers Training Institute of Ontario shall determine at its sole discretion the length of term, the qualifications required to progress to the next term and the scheduling of in-school training, and such judgment shall not be made the subject of a grievance.

-(iii) When a Concrete Pump Operator Apprentice has accumulated 2,000 hours worked or credited and has not yet attended his or her final training session at the Operating Engineers Training Institute of Ontario, the Concrete Pump Operator Apprentice shall continue to be paid at the Apprentice’s most recent rate of pay until the completion of formal training at the Operating Engineers Training Institute of Ontario and the receipt of his or her final results from the Operating Engineers Training Institute of Ontario.
+(iii) When a Concrete Pump Operator Apprentice has accumulated 2,000 hours worked or credited and has not yet attended their final training session at the Operating Engineers Training Institute of Ontario, the Concrete Pump Operator Apprentice shall continue to be paid at the Apprentice’s most recent rate of pay until the completion of formal training at the Operating Engineers Training Institute of Ontario and the receipt of their final results from the Operating Engineers Training Institute of Ontario.

 b) All Pre- Apprentices and Concrete Pump Operator Apprentices must register at the appropriate Union District Office in their area and also on the master list at the Training Centre.